luminovang/documentation/introduction/features.md

 ### Dev Functions

-`feature.app.dev.functions` When enabled, the framework will automatically include your development global PHP file `/app/Utils/Global.php`.
-This goal file allows you to define your own custom functions or overwrite PHP procedural functions to replace them with your own.
+`feature.app.dev.functions` When enabled, the framework will automatically include your PHP procedural global functions file `/app/Utils/Global.php`.
+This global file allows you to define your own custom functions or overwrite `PHP` procedural functions to replace them with your own.

 **Example**